-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision

-The school works in partnership with parents to ensure the best possible educational experience for their children.
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Î The school works in partnership with parents to ensure the best possible educational experience for their children.
 Clear systems exist for parents to talk to, or get messages to, or discuss concerns about their child's learning with relevant members of staff, by appointment.
-When circumstances allow, parents are Parents may be invited to specifically targeted support and training.
-Interventions which are identified to meet children's needs are discussed with parents.
-SEND assessments and programmes of
+When circumstances allow, parents are • Interventions which are identified to meet children's needs are discussed with parents.
+Parents are consulted before and during SEND assessments and programmes of support.
+They are invited to participate in a range of reviews and meetings and their input is an integral part of TAC meetings and SEND reviews.
+Termly conversations take place to discuss